 The Rt.
-Hon Joan Ryan is a former Member of Parliament.
+Hon Joan Ryan MP is an independent Member of Parliament for Enfield North.
 Joan was re-elected in the 2017 General Election with an increased majority of 10,247.
 She regained the seat in the 2015 General Election, having previously served as the representative for the constituency from 1997 to 2010.
 In February 2019 she decided to sit as an Independent MP.

 In June 2007, Joan was appointed a member of the Privy Council and is a current member of the Panel of Chairs in Parliament, chairing Public Bill committees and other general committees, in the House of Commons.

 Ms Ryan was a member of the last Labour Government, serving as an Assistant and Senior Government Whip (HM Treasury and Lord Commissioner) from 2002 to 2006.
 In May 2006, she was appointed a Minister in the Home Office, with responsibility for Citizenship, Immigration, Refugees, Police Forensics, Extradition and the Passport Service.
 From June 2007 to September 2008, Ms Ryan was the Prime Minister’s Special Representative to Cyprus.